matixandr/MatixAndr/README.md

 <img src="Hi!
 Im a Software Engineer (2).gif">

 Hi im a software engenieer and i make many kind's of software!
-I mainly write in Python and sometimes in Rust or C++
+I mainly write in Python and sometimes in Rust or C++.
+I also write some good quality websites

 <h2 align="center">👷🏻 Services</h2>